Teaching-Talent/teaching-talent.github.io/_posts/2015-09-21-a-case-study-of-talent-development.md

 permalink:	"a-case-study-of-talent-development"
 ---

-## Mr Patteson's journey from Head of Department to Senior Leadership

 At _Talent_, we are incredibly proud to say that the impact of a range of outstanding professional development opportunities can be extremely powerful, as __Mr Tim Patteson, Head of Geography at Dr Challoner's (who has recently been appointed as Assistant Headteacher at Chesham Grammar School)__ has recently revealed.

+### Mr Patteson's journey from Head of Department to Senior Leadership

 Before leaving Challoner’s for his new role at the end of the 2014/15 school year, he agreed to be __interviewed by sixth form student__, Toby Pickard:

 ### How did the Astra TALENT leadership opportunities help you to reach your goals?